KabirDas007/Scrabble/README.md

       &nbsp;&nbsp; ▪ n is the number of letters available in the current hand
 ● Letters are scored as in Scrabble; A is worth 1, B is worth 3, C is worth 3, D is worth
 2, E is worth 1, and so on.
 We have defined the dictionary SCRABBLE_LETTER_VALUES that maps each lowercase letter to its Scrabble letter value.
 ● Examples:
-  o For example, if n=6 and the hand includes 1 'w', 2 'e's, and 1 'd' (as well as two other letters), playing the word 'weed' would be worth 176 points:
+  &nbsp;&nbsp;&nbsp;o For example, if n=6 and the hand includes 1 'w', 2 'e's, and 1 'd' (as well as two other letters), playing the word 'weed' would be worth 176 points:
   (4+1+1+2) * (7*4 - 3*(6-4)) = 176.
 The first term is the sum of the values
   of each letter used; the second term is the special computation that rewards